Convolution Properties of Orlicz Spaces on hypergroups: Compact Convolution Operators

 \end{proof}

-{\it Acknowledgments.} The authors would like to thank Prof. Kenneth A. Ross and Prof. Ajit Iqbal Singh for their suggestions and comments.
-Vishvesh Kumar is supported by FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations.
+{\it Acknowledgments.} The authors are grateful to the referee for making useful suggestions which have greatly improved the exposition.
+The authors would like to thank Prof. Kenneth A. Ross and Prof. Ajit Iqbal Singh for their suggestions and comments.
+Vishvesh Kumar is supported by FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations and by the Methusalem programme of the Ghent University Special Research Fund (BOF) (Grant number 01M01021).